Allendale : Three dales in one

 A stone covered former mine shaft of the Gin Hill Mine, which resembles a well, can be seen in the village with a notice informing that it descends 240 feet and that miners once climbed up and down with the aid of a ladder.
 Nearby is the old mine yard and former office buildings of the mine.

 A spring in the village known as the iron well once supplied water to the locals.
 The water was carried across the fells and picked up iron ore deposits during its journey that have coated the well with a thin layer of iron.
-If you’re thirsty, it’s probably best to head into the cafe or into the local Allenheads Inn which dates from 1770.
+If you’re really thirsty, it’s probably best to head into the cafe or into the local Allenheads Inn, which dates from 1770.

 A former school in the village serves as Allenheads Contemporary Arts Centre which is an open studio for artists and exhibition space as well as a place of accommodation for people touring the region.
 It takes inspiration from being a dark sky observatory.
 Allenheads Hall, to the south of the village, was built in 1847 for Thomas Sopwith who was the mine engineer and agent for the Beaumont family who owned the local lead mines.